Print

 1. Prepare the roux.
 In a medium-sized pot over medium heat bring the milk to almost to a boil and turn off the heat.
 In a second larger pot, melt the butter over medium heat.
 Once the butter is melted, add the flour a little at a time whisking constantly to remove any lumps.
 Continue whisking and stirring until the flour is cooked and the roux is light golden brown (about 3 to 4 minutes).

 2. Add the hot milk.
 When the roux is golden brown and fragrant, turn the heat down to low and add one ladle full of hot milk whisking vigorously to incorporate it into the roux.
-Continue adding ladles of milk one or two at a time and whisking to combine until fully incorporated and the bechamel is smooth.
-At this point, the bechamel will be somewhat runny.
-Continue cooking and whisking for about 3 to 4 more minutes or until the bechamel starts to thicken it creates ribbons when dropped from a spoon into the pot.
-It’s ready when the béchamel is thick enough to coat the back of a spoon but is still easily spreadable.
+Continue adding ladles of milk and whisking to combine until all the milk is added and the bechamel is smooth.
+Continue cooking and whisking for about 3 to 4 more minutes or until the bechamel thickens and coats the back of a spoon but is still easily spreadable.

 3. Adjust the seasonings.
 Add more salt, pepper, and freshly grated nutmeg to taste.
 If you're not using it right away, cover the top of the sauce with sustainable cling film to keep a skin from forming.